List of birds of Venezuela

 The Venezuelan troupial is the national bird of Venezuela.

 This is a list of the bird species recorded in Venezuela.
-The avifauna of Venezuela has 1413 confirmed species, of which 44 are endemic, six have been introduced by humans, 48 are rare or vagrants, and one has been extirpated.
+The avifauna of Venezuela has 1414 confirmed species, of which 44 are endemic, six have been introduced by humans, 48 are rare or vagrants, and one has been extirpated.
 An additional 20 species are unconfirmed (see below).

-Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC) of the American Ornithological Society.
+Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC).
 The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC unless noted otherwise.
 Capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.

 The following tags have been used to highlight certain categories of occurrence.